fbpx

 Housewife hands in rubber protective glove with microfiber cloth and detergent spray cleaning a refrigerator at home.
 Closeup

-A weak door seal may enable outside heat to get inside the refrigerator, making the temperature go higher and triggering the alarm.
-A weak seal can be caused by dirt.
-So, cleaning the door gasket regularly with a cloth soaked in warm soapy water is best.
+A weak door seal may allow outside heat to get inside the refrigerator, raising the temperature and triggering the alarm.

 Broken Evaporator Fan Motor